TimTr/Dotfiles/readme.md

 The setup will create a custom folder `$HOME/bin/` that is added to the PATH variable and useful for putting random stuff in the path.
 For Homebrew and related tools support, it also adds `/usr/local/bin` (for Intel) and `/opt/homebrew/bin` (for Apple) to the PATH.

 There are a few aliases added that make it easy to install Homebrew and other tools, rather than trying to do the installs directly from `setup.sh`.
-Mostly this is because the install is a multi-step process, and it is just a lot easier to run the full setup, then manually type `install-brew` when everything else looks to be working.
+Mostly this is because the install is a multi-step process, and it is just a lot easier to run the full setup, then manually type `setup-brew.sh` when everything else looks to be working.

 ## Demos

 Once installed, you can install Homebrew and run demos.
 For example, run `demo-homebrew.sh` from the PATH to show a Terminal screen of software being downloaded, built, installed, and erased (in a repeating loop).
 Hit `CONTROL-Z` to quit that demo.

-You can also open the `./Developer/demo-safari-cycle.html` file to launch Safari and begin cycling through many web pages, implying a sort of automated web test harness.
+You can also open the `~/Developer/demo-safari-cycle.html` file to launch Safari and begin cycling through many web pages, implying a sort of automated web test harness.

 ## License